grafana/loki/docs/configuration/query-frontend.md

         validity: 24h

       # If you want to use a memcached cluster, configure a headless service
-      # in Kubernetes and Cortex will discover the individual instances using
+      # in Kubernetes and Loki will discover the individual instances using
       # a SRV DNS query.
 Cortex will then do client-side hashing to spread
       # the load evenly.
       # memcached: